Keksoj/propagate_error_on_nom/README.md

 }
 ```

-The goal is to make a proper use of `cut` and of a custom error.
+The goal is to make a proper use of `cut` and of a custom error, so that any `serde_json` error is converted to a failure and propagated into `IResult`.